ycm-core/YouCompleteMe/README.md

 - **Signature help**: Clangd provides signature help so that you can see the names and types of arguments when calling functions.
-- **Format Code**: Clangd provides code formatting either for the selected lines or the whole file, whereas libclang doesn’t have such functionality.
+- **Format Code**: Clangd provides code formatting either for the selected lines or the whole file, whereas libclang doesn't have such functionality.
-- **Performance**: Clangd has faster reparse and code completion times compared to libclang.
+- **Performance**: Clangd has faster re-parse and code completion times compared to libclang.

-In order to perform semantic analysis such as code completion, `GoTo` and diagnostics, YouCompleteMe uses `clangd`, which makes use of clang compiler, sometimes also referred to as llvm.
+In order to perform semantic analysis such as code completion, `GoTo` and diagnostics, YouCompleteMe uses `clangd`, which makes use of clang compiler, sometimes also referred to as LLVM.
 Like any compiler, clang also requires a set of compile flags in order to parse your code.
 Simply
 put: If clang can't parse your code, YouCompleteMe can't provide semantic analysis.